karthik-d/lesion-characterization-using-cgan/README.md

 # Skin-Lesion-Analysis

-Analysis of Skin Lesion Images to segment out lesion regions, and classify the type of lesion using deep learning and algorithmic techniques.
+Analysis of Skin Lesion Images to segment out lesion regions, and classify the type of lesion using deep learning based image processing techniques.

 ## Environment Setup